alanluner/PEPStructuredSets/readme.md

 ## Contact
-If you run into any issues with the code or are interested in the topics of the paper, feel free to send an email :email: to [aluner1@jhu.edu](mailto:aluner1@jhu.edu)
+If you run into any issues with the code or are interested in the topics of the paper, feel free to email [aluner1@jhu.edu](mailto:aluner1@jhu.edu).